IntentArchitect/Docs/articles/getting-started/welcome/welcome.md

 Intent Architect is a practical and non-prescriptive, design and code-automation platform for developers.

-It helps development teams dramatically accelerate their delivery, standardize their architecture, design their application's blueprint, and keep their technologies up to date.
+It helps development teams drastically accelerate their delivery, standardize their architecture, design their application's blueprint, and keep their technologies up to date.

 Intent Architect can be thought of as a _robot developer_ whose sole purpose is to await instructions and do the bidding of the human developer.